CO2 Monitoring Platform

 DOWNLOAD BROCHURE

-A precise carbon monitoring solution
+A technologically advanced CO2 monitoring solution

 We’ve developed a complete CO2 monitoring solution for offshore carbon capture and storage that uses field-proven technology to provide you with the confidence that your storage sites are performing as expected, against baseline engineering and seismic data, during and post CO2 injection.
 This, combined with our patent pending approach to long-term site integrity, will provide a further measure of security by alerting engineers to any actual CO2 leaks into the water column long during and after the injection process has been completed.
+Our unique combination of a data buoy, stretch mooring cable and subsea structure has created a standalone system that has a unique collection of industry-best benefits.

 • Detection of leakage and its source, supporting early reactive repairs to be implemented